-The 10 products we'll never stop buying at Costco
+The top 10 food and grocery items we'll never stop buying at Costco

 2. Bacon

-Costco’s bacon is very good — Consumer Reports gave Kirkland’s Signature Bacon top marks in their bacon taste test — which is why we have no problem at all with buying 64 ounces (4 packs of 16 ounces each) of it for $15.
-And if you don’t plan on eating your weight in bacon in a week, freeze it!
+Costco’s bacon is very good.
+Consumer Reports gave Kirkland’s Signature Bacon top marks in their bacon taste test — which is why we have no problem at all with buying 64 ounces (four packs of 16 ounces each) of it for $15.
+And if you don’t plan on eating your weight in bacon in a week, you can always freeze it!

 RELATED: 25 bacon recipes you need to try right now